 Fluorescent lights cast a bluish-green hue onto our skin, making us look sickly and pale.
 To counter-act this unattractive , work on warming your skin up a bit.
-Choose a warmer shade of foundation and stay away from pink-based ones, which will only look pinker under the lights.
+Choose a warmer shade of foundation or blush and stay away from anything pink-based, which will only look more pink under the lights.

 3. Skip the Bronzer

 Even though you want to warm up your face, I would avoid bronzing it .Fluorescent lighting enhances the orange hue within the bronzer, which will make you look more like an oompa loompa.
 Instead, use a natural shade of blush to add warmth and life to your face.

 Fluorescent lighting sharpens colors making them look darker and harsher.
 Black shadows and liners tends to looks extremely hard and can even add make you appear older.
 To keep your look soft but still defined, choose a grey, dark brown or even deep green/purple liner instead.

 Beiges, taupes and sandy colors should be avoided while doing your makeup for the office.
 When seen under fluorescent lights, they have the potential to appear muddy and dirty.
 Instead opt for warmer browns, peaches and rose colored shades on your lips, cheeks and eyes.